Coronation of Mary I: Three crowns and two sceptres

 The Duke of Norfolk brought the three crowns, St Edward's Crown, the Imperial crown, and a crown newly made for Mary.
 Gardiner crowned Mary three times.
 He gave her a ring for her "marrying finger" and the Master of the Jewelhouse brought a pair of bracelets set with precious stones and pearls.
 The noblemen now put on their caps and coronets, which they had carried into the church.

 Gardiner and the earls made homage to Mary.
 Mass was celebrated while Mary remained kneeling.
 She held the royal sceptre, which had been carried by the Earl of Arundel, and the consort's sceptre which was topped with a dove.
 She entered the curtained traverse and reappeared in her coronation robe, carrying the sceptre and monde or orb.
 The ceremony in the Abbey was then complete and had lasted until nearly four or five o'clock.

 Banquet in Westminster Hall

 After the ceremonies, there was a banquet in Westminster Hall.
 According to the diplomat Simon Renard, Mary sat in the Coronation Chair with the Stone of Scone in the hall and rested her feet on two of her ladies in waiting.
 This may reflect Renard's understanding of the physical marble king or queen's bench in the hall.

-The Earl of Derby, as High Steward of England, and the Earl of Norfolk, as Earl Marshal, rode into the hall on courser horses.
-Mary sat under a cloth of estate. during the feast four swords were held before her.
+The Earl of Derby, as High Steward of England, and the Duke of Norfolk, as Earl Marshal, rode into the hall on courser horses.
+Mary sat under a cloth of estate.
+During the feast four swords were held before her.
 Her first drink was served by Sir Giles Alington.
 Mary of Hungary sent wild boar meat from Flanders for the banquet.